Germany to offer refuge to Afghans who helped military | DW | 18.04.2021

 Kramp-Karrenbauer wants the already existing process to be more efficient, the news agency said.

-The government is discussing a streamlined and accelerated solution of approving residency applications, according to the minister.
+The government is discussing a streamlined and accelerated process for approving residency applications, according to the minister.

 "We are talking about people here who have worked alongside us, even at the risk of their own safety, for years in some cases, and have also fought alongside us and made their personal contribution," Kramp-Karrenbauer was quoted as saying by DPA.